DSupps/Cryptocurrencies/README.md

 # Cryptocurrencies Analysis

 ##  Cryptocurrencies Analysis Project Overview:
-*It’s time to put all these skills to use by creating an analysis for your clients who are preparing to get into the cryptocurrency market.*

 *Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
-So, they’ve asked you to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.*
+To help them, a report will be created that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.*

-*The data Martha will be working with is not ideal, so it will need to be processed to fit the machine learning models.
-Since there is no known output for what Martha is looking for, she has decided to use unsupervised learning.*
+*The original data we will be working with is not ideal, so it will need to be processed to fit the machine learning models.
+Since there is no known output for what we are  looking for, we have decided to use unsupervised learning.*

 ### Technicals used in this project to classify cryptocurrencies:
+- Preprocessed data for model using pandas and sklearn library to standardize features
+- Reduced data dimensions using Principal Component Analysis (PCA)
+- Performed clustering using K-Means
+- Visualized results in 2-D and 3-D using hvplot

 ### Deliverables:
 - Deliverable 1: Preprocessing the Data for PCA